Cedar Breaks National Monument

 Where Is Cedar Breaks?

 Cedar Breaks is 23 miles (37 km) east of Cedar City.
 Only 3 miles (4.8 km) south of Brian Head Resort.
-It’ll cost $3 per person to get in.
-An unexpected bargain in a world which costs families hundreds of dollars to simply get in a theme park.
+The latest fee structure I was able to find was as follows:

 The park is open from late May to the middle of October.
-There’s a visitor center open from Labor Day until mid-October.
-It’s a log cabin originally constructed by the Civilian Conservation Corps in 1937.
+There is a Visitor Center open from Labor Day until mid-October.
+It is a log cabin originally constructed by the Civilian Conservation Corps in 1937.
 As you might expect, the roads are closed during winter due to the deep snow.

 Hiking Cedar Breaks